 - Air bags are designed to inflate only once.
 After they inflate, you'll need some new parts for your air bag system.
 If you don't get them, the air bag system won't be there to help protect you in another crash.
 A new system will include air bag modules and possibly other parts.
-The service manual for your vehicle covers the need to replace other parts. - Your vehicle is equipped with a crash sensing and diagnostic module, which records information about the air bag system.
-The module records information about the readiness of the system, when the system commands air bag inflation and driver's safety belt usage at deployment. - Let only qualified technicians work on your air bag system.
+The service manual for your vehicle covers the need to replace other parts. - Your vehicle is equipped with a diagnostic module, which records information about the air bag system.
+The module records information about the readiness of the system, when the sensors are activated and driver's safety belt usage at deployment. - Let only qualified technicians work on your air bag system.
 Improper service can mean that your air bag system won't work properly.
 See your dealer for service.